Children and Youth Behavioral Health Work Group (CYBHWG)

 The CYBHWG recommends legislation and other changes to ensure that behavioral health services for all of Washington’s children, youth and young adults, and their families, are:

 - Accessible, affordable, effective, timely, and engaging;

 - Coordinated across sectors, and tailored and aligned with communities’ strengths and needs;

 - Normalized as part of everyone’s health care;

 - Hold the promise of measurably improving health and outcomes; and

 - Amply resourced for all children, youth, and young adults.

 Washington State Health Care Authority (HCA)

-The Children and Youth Behavioral Health Work Group (CYBHWG) has five advisory groups working in these areas:
+The Children and Youth Behavioral Health Work Group (CYBHWG) has five subgroups working in these areas.

 - Report: Children and youth behavioral health work group recommendations 2016-2020